 The trade off is that this method can bring out an amazing complexity and a depth of flavors.
-Black honeyed coffees tend to be full-bodied, sweet with fruit-forward undertones and a balanced acidity.
+Black and red honeyed coffees tend to be full-bodied, sweet with fruit-forward undertones and a balanced acidity.

 Overall, honey process coffees showcase the possibilities of what can be achieved combining the best flavor attributes from a washed coffee and a natural coffee into one.

 The next time you come across a honey processed coffee, also try its counterparts: natural and honey process.Know that every method chosen is for specific reasons, but with one goal in mind: to bring you the most beautiful expression of natural flavors, from the farm to your cup.